Learning Abroad Center

 May Session 2025 Cost of Participation forthcoming.

-Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
-Generally, program fees to these locations range between $7,500–$9,000.
+The cost of participation can vary widely due to location, cost of living, airfare, and program inclusions.
+Generally, program fees to these locations range between $9,500–$9,700.
 The program fee generally includes tuition, group flight airfare, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
 You must also budget for passport and passport photos, some meals, textbooks, independent travel, and miscellaneous living expenses.

 Recent increases in international airfare and accommodation costs have impacted all instructor-led program fees.
 The LAC strives to follow best practices to provide the lowest cost program while ensuring a quality academic experience.